lorevity/lorevity/README.md

 - **[Discord](https://discord.com/users/937392908200472649)**: My tag is lorevity.
 This is the main social network where I spend the most time.
 Write to me, I will be glad to have a conversation with you.

-- **[YouTube](https://www.youtube.com/@lorevity)**: is my social channel where I occasionally post reviews of my projects.
+- **[YouTube](https://www.youtube.com/@lorevity)**: Is my social channel where I occasionally post reviews of my projects.
 You can expect my new projects on this channel, because I will be releasing them soon.